Dick Wilson (tribal chairman): Election as Tribal Chairman

 Following the murder of Wesley Bad Heart Bull in a border town in early 1973, AIM chapters began forming in many places on the reservation.
 The Oglala Lakota saw a continuing pattern of discriminatory attacks against them in towns off the reservation, which police did not prosecute at all or not according to the severity of the crimes; they were also increasingly discontented with the poor conditions at Pine Ridge.
 Heated debates between AIM members and Wilson began to arise and escalate.
 Off-reservation AIM leaders threatened to bring their activism to Pine Ridge.

 Wilson agreed with AIM members that there was serious social damage from the high rates of unemployment, suicide, and alcoholism at Pine Ridge.
 He also believed that the US government had illegally broken land treaties with the Sioux, but Wilson considered AIM's militancy "more as threat than a savior" for the Indian people.
 Wilson would later characterize AIM activists as "the only major Indian problem...bums trying to get their braids and mugs in the press."

 Wilson harshly criticized AIM for the Bureau of Indian Affairs building takeover in Washington, DC in November 1972.
 During the incident at the BIA headquarters building, irreplaceable Indian land deeds were lost and destroyed.
 Wilson warned Russell Means not to bring activist violence to Pine Ridge.
 He obtained a restraining order to prohibit Means and Severt Young Bear from participating in any assemblies at the reservation.
 When Means spoke at a landowners' association meeting later that month at the invitation of Tribal Vice Chairman David Long, Wilson had Means arrested and tried to suspend Long from office.

 In late 1972, Wilson formed a private militia, which he called Guardians of the Oglala Nation (GOONs).
 He said that an earlier council resolution giving the chairman powers to maintain law and order was sufficient authority; he may have illegally financed the militia with tribal funds.
 The GOONs were accused of violence against and suppression of Wilson's political enemies.
-The GOONs were reported to intimidate residents of Pine Ridge Reservation for many years.
-Opponents of Wilson said that he was a puppet for the US government.